haoyuns/rmarkdown/notes/google/google.md

 - `ymd()`, `ymd_hms()`
 - `as_date()`

 4. **Data frames**
 A data frame is a collection of columns–similar to a spreadsheet or SQL table.

 5. **Files**
   - create, `file.create (“new_text_file.txt”)`
   - copy, `file.copy (“new_text_file.txt” , “destination_folder”)`
   - delete R files using `unlink (“some_.file.csv”)`

 6. **Matrices**

-A matrix is a two-dimensional collection of data elements.
+A *matrix* is a two-dimensional collection of data elements.

+By contrast, a *vector* is a one-dimensional sequence of data elements.
+But like vectors, matrices can only contain a single data type.

 #### Dates and times